Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Code-of-Conduct-at-Event.md

 ## Questions

+Section 1:
-* Does the event website host an event Code of Conduct?
+* Yes/No: Does the event website host an event Code of Conduct?

+Section 2 (Skipped if previous answer is NO)
 * Is the Code of Conduct posted at the event?

-* Does the Code of Conduct have a clear avenue for reporting violations at the event?
+* Does the Event Code of Conduct have a clear avenue for reporting violations at the event?

-* Does the conduct/event website provide information about possible ways to provide support to victims of inappropriate behaviour?
+* Does the Event Code of Conduct OR event website provide information about possible ways to provide support to victims of inappropriate behavior?

-**This data must be available to the reviewers in order to qualify.**
+* Please provide a statement on your event's commitment to its Event Code of Conduct